koaLaMoucho/FEUP-Mod-Sim/docs/delivery_1.md

 ### Data requirements

-Synthethic data will be generated through simulation, representing arrival rate of vehicles, vehicle type distribution, parking duration and other required data.
+Synthetic data will be generated through simulation, representing arrival rate of vehicles, vehicle type distribution, parking duration and other required data.

-All data will be self-generated allowing for quick changes in order to test differnt hypotesis and distributions.
+All data will be self-generated allowing for quick changes in order to test different hypothesis and distributions.
 Parameter values will be defined based on realistic assumptions.

 - Drivers behave rationally according to the current operational policies.